Same-sex marriage in Iowa: Varnum v. Brien

+Proceedings and ruling

 Six same-sex couples in Polk County represented by Lambda Legal sought the right to marry their same-sex partners in Iowa.
 They brought suit in 2005 arguing that denying them marriage licenses violated the liberty and equal protection clauses of the State Constitution.
 Judge Robert Hanson of Polk County District Court ruled in favor of the plaintiffs on August 30, 2007.
 The next morning, Hanson stayed his decision pending an appeal to the Iowa Supreme Court.
 Within two hours after the district court published its ruling, two men from Des Moines submitted an application for marriage to the county recorder and their application was accepted.
 The next morning, several other couples applied for marriage licenses before Hanson issued his stay.
 Iowa marriage law requires a three-day waiting period between the initial application for a marriage license and the time the marriage becomes official, unless this waiting period is waived by a judge.
 Sean Fritz and Tim McQuillan, residents of Ames and students at Iowa State University, were the only couple to receive such a waiver before Hanson issued his stay.
 After receiving the waiver and applying for a marriage license on the morning of August 31, the couple was married in a short ceremony that morning by a Unitarian Universalist minister on the minister's front lawn in Des Moines.
+Evan Wolfson of Freedom to Marry stated on the 2007 decision:

 Two other Ames residents who applied for a marriage license before the stay, Terry Lowman and Mark Kassis, were married on September 2 in a ceremony at the Unitarian Universalist Fellowship of Ames.
 Lowman and Kassis' three-day waiting period was waived by a judge; however, Hanson's stay occurred before the couple was able to record the marriage license.
 However, it is legal opinion that the marriage is legal in Iowa.